GuessHuIAm/replication/notebook.md

 The client maintains a continuous heartbeat with the primary server through the `ListenMessages` rpc, which continuously yields messages to the client.
 When the client detects a `grpc._channel._MultiThreadedRendezvous` exception, we know that the current primary replica is down, so a new primary replica is chosen through the identical process to the heartbeat mechanism implemented by the secondary replicas.
 That is, it selects the next available replica (lowest-indexed; availabity ensured through a `Heartbeat` ping) as the replica it will now begin communicating with.

 ## Persistence ##
 We chose to persist our chat application using a MySQL server.
-We chose to use MySQL over SQLite or simply serializing all pertinent data structures into JSON format because of MySQL's compatibility with multiple machines as well as its robustness and capability for incremental updates, rather than having to rewrite the entire JSON file every time information needed to be persisted.
+We chose to use three individual SQLite databases over MySQL or simply serializing all pertinent data structures into JSON format.
+We did not use MySQL because although MySQL inherently is compatible with multiple machines, solely having one MySQL server would result in one point of failure, rather making our application 2-fault tolerant.
+We chose not to use a JSON file because instead of having to rewrite the entire JSON file every time information needed to be persisted, SQLite allows for incremental updates and is overall more robust.

 ## Other Improvements Over Original ##
 We decided to augment our original gRPC implementation, and some additional improvements include comprehensive validation of inputs such as usernames, IP addresses, and regular expressions; enhanced error handling so that user error does not result in the application crashing in tandem with a noisy, verbose error message in the terminal.